jghidalgo/lambda-performance-mcp-nodejs/INTERACTION_GUIDE.md

 ## Natural Language Interactions

-Once configured, you can interact with the MCP server using natural language in Kiro:
+Once configured, you can interact with the MCP server using natural language in your MCP client:

 ### Basic Performance Analysis

 **You ask:**
 > "Analyze the performance of my Lambda function called 'user-authentication-service' over the last 24 hours"

-**Kiro will:**
+**The MCP server will:**
 1. Call the `analyze_lambda_performance` tool
 2. Provide comprehensive metrics including duration, cold starts, errors, and memory usage
 3. Show performance trends and bottlenecks